Engagement Rings and Jewellery Repairs

 • Three stones

-You’ll also need to think about different setting types available.
-Ask your jeweller to show you some examples to give you a clearer understanding of aesthetics, and the pros and cons of popular options, such as:
+You’ll also need to think about the different available settings.
+Ask your jeweller to show you some examples to give you a clearer understanding of aesthetics and the pros and cons of popular options, such as:

 • Prong